 Our company offers continuous hacking services,

-a constant search for vulnerabilities or gaps in
+a constant search for vulnerabilities in IT systems.

 But although some tools are used in this process,